neraj09/auto-zone-task/README.md

    to enable replica on mongodb follow below steps login on mongodb-0 pod

-                "kubectl exec -it mongo-0 -- mongo"
+               kubectl exec -it mongo-0 -- mongo

-   and run following command

    rs.initiate(
    {